monkeyraptor/compare_2_arrays/README.md

  > If there's **no same element** found, the `difference` property will consist of all the 2 arrays elements, and the `same_elements` property will have empty array `[]`.

 - For invalid input, it will generate ~~**error** `string`~~ empty array `[]` for each object property.

-## For better output

-The input arrays should be sorted first before getting processed.

 ## Additional script for removing duplicates in each array